Rolands-Laucis/Socio/README.md

 * [Interactive Basic Demo project](https://github.com/Rolands-Laucis/Socio/blob/main/demos/basic/readme.md)
 * [Interactive Secure Full-Stack Framework Demo project](https://github.com/Rolands-Laucis/Socio/tree/main/demos/full-stack_framework#readme) with SvelteKit and Vite.
 * [Simple Documentation](https://github.com/Rolands-Laucis/Socio/blob/main/Documentation.md)
-* [Website made with Socio](http://riga.rolandslaucis.lv/) by me.
+* <a href="http://riga.rolandslaucis.lv/" target="_blank">Website made with Socio</a> by me.
 Real-time rent prices in Riga, Latvia.
 SvelteKit, Vite, Socio, NginX, Ubuntu server.

 ---

-No more API middleware and backend DB interfacing functions and wrappers and handlers.
-Write your SQL queries on the frontend and have their results be automagically refreshed on all clients when a resource is changed on the server DB.
-This is secure.
+This lets you write SQL in your frontend code, that automagically refreshes on all clients when a resource is changed on any (optionally) connected DB.
+Additionally, create any generic JS variables on your server to be realtime synced across all clients using "Server Props".

 Agnostic of framework, build tool, server lib and SQL database.
 Requires Node.js >= 16 LTS.